joesingo/jasmin-arc-py/doc/source/index.rst

      "CLIENT_CERT": "/path/to/cert.pem",
    }

 All actions are performed through the `ArcInterface` class.
-Some examples:
+A basic example is included below:

 .. literalinclude:: examples/basic.py

+See `Examples`_ for more examples.

+API
+---

+`ArcInterface` contains methods for interacting with ARC on JASMIN.
+The most useful methods are listed below:

+.. autoclass:: jasmin_arc.arc_interface.ArcInterface
+   :members: __init__, submit_job, get_job_status, save_job_outputs, cancel_job

 Configuration
 -------------